Protection Order Hearings in Columbus & Franklin County

-If a temporary protection order has been issued against you, it is important to hire a criminal defense attorney to fight the allegations against you and represent you at your protection order hearing.
+Many domestic crimes charges in Ohio can result in a protection order, also known as a civil protection order, CPO, or restraining order, against the alleged offender.
+Protection orders are often issued after the court has heard testimony from one side and may sometimes arise from false allegations.
+If a temporary protection order has been issued against you, it is important to hire a protection order attorney to fight the allegations against you and represent you at your protection order hearing.
 You may have been wrongfully accused, or may have not done an act that warranted a protection order.
 No matter the reason for the protection order, if it is made final, you will be required to follow the injunctions in a protection order and can face criminal charges any of the injunctions are violated.

 Common domestic violence hearing and protection order terms to know include the following:

 - A Petitioner or complainant is the person who has filed for the protection order, or the alleged victim.